Vice Mayor Todd Neville, and Commissioner Nancy Sikes-Kline,

 Mail: P. O. Box 210, St. Augustine, FL 32085

-Vice Mayor Horvath, AIA, is president of CRG Architects Planners.
+Commissioner Horvath is president and principal of Roxanne Horvath, AIA, Architect.
 She obtained both her Bachelor of Architecture and Masters of Architecture from the University of Florida and has gained wide experience in her field including new design and construction of commercial and residential projects and historic renovations.
 Her historic renovation experience includes a number of projects in St. Augustine including the Alcazar Hotel/City Hall, the Ponce de Leon Hotel/Flagler College’s art department, and Ancient City Baptist Church.
 Her commercial design experience includes the St. Johns County Growth Management Center, the St. Johns County Service Center, the Hilton St. Augustine Historic Bayfront Hotel and St. Johns County S.E.
 Library and adjacent Service Center Annex.

 A resident of St. Augustine since childhood, Ms. Freeman is married with two children.
 Commissioner Freeman holds a law degree and is an attorney in the firm of Freeman Law, LLC, St. Augustine.
 Her areas of interest are family law, business law and estate planning/probate.
 She is a former downtown business owner (St.George Street) and current owner of a laboratory supply company, Genesis Enterprises of Florida.